-SUMMARY: The U.S. Department of the Interior (Department), Office of the Assistant Secretary for Indian Affairs, proposes to revise the regulations that implement Tribal Self-Governance, as authorized by title IV of the Indian Self Determination and Education Assistance Act.
-This proposed rule has been negotiated among representatives of Self-Governance and non-Self Governance Tribes and the Department.
+SUMMARY: The U.S. Department of the Interior (Department), Office of the Assistant Secretary for Indian Affairs, is issuing revisions to the regulations that implement Tribal Self-Governance, as authorized by title IV of the Indian Self Determination and Education Assistance Act.
+This final rule has been negotiated among representatives of Self-Governance and non-Self Governance Tribes and the Department.
+DATES: This final rule is effective on

-- Proposed Regulations: Please submit your comments on or before August 22, 2024. - Tribal Government-to-Government Consultations: The Department will conduct in-person consultation sessions with federally recognized Tribes on July 15, 2024, July 17, 2024, and July 19, 2024.
-Additionally, the Department will conduct a virtual consultation session with federally recognized Tribes on July 22, 2024. - Information Collection Requirements: If you wish to comment on the information collection requirements in this proposed rule, please note that the Office of Management and Budget (OMB) is required to make a decision concerning the collection of information contained in this proposed rule between 30 and 60 days after publication of this proposed rule in the Federal Register.
-Therefore, comments should be submitted to OMB (see "Information Collection Requirements" section below under ADDRESSES) by August 14, 2024.
+Information Collection Requirements: If you wish to comment on the information collection requirements in this final rule, please note that the Office of Management and Budget (OMB) is required to make a decision concerning the collection of information contained in this final rule between 30 and 60 days after publication in the Federal Register.
+Therefore, comments should be submitted to OMB (see "Information Collection Requirements" section below under ADDRESSES) by January 10, 2025.